E

 Allure.

 Live a life at a higher altitude in an Arkular prefab modular home designed for both comfort and adventure.
-Read on to view a selection of our modular home projects within some of Australia’s most picturesque alpine regions.
+Read on to view a selection of our modular home projects in some picturesque alpine regions across New South Wales and Victoria.
+View our full range of in progress projects here.

 A considered yet contemporary bush design, the Jindabyne House respects and appreciates the constantly evolving environment in which it is situated.

-An idyllic place for entertaining and living, the home offers respite from the rugged alpine terrain during the cooler months, whilst also providing a central hub to explore the delights of the Snowy Mountains region.
+An idyllic place for entertaining and living, the home offers respite from the rugged alpine terrain during the cooler months, whilst also providing a central hub to explore the Snowy Mountains region.

-Reflecting the warmth and familiarity of an alpine cabin, the home is clad in Japanese burnt timber with the deep tones complementing and contrasting against the white snow and providing durability against the harsh Australian elements.
-The home is entirely off-grid, with the inclusion of a 25,000L water tank and 15kw solar system.
+Reflecting the warmth and familiarity of an alpine cabin, the home is clad in Japanese burnt timber and is entirely off-grid, with the inclusion of a 25,000L water tank and 15kw solar system.

 View more about our upcoming Jindabyne House or see our base floorplans and set designs here.